House of Hope (album)

 House of Hope is the second album by American singer/songwriter Toni Childs, released in 1991.
 It was Childs' second and final album for A&M.

-The album's title track, "House of Hope," was included in the 1991 film Thelma and Louise, and appeared on the film's soundtrack album.
+The album's title track, was included in the 1991 film Thelma and Louise, and appeared on the film's soundtrack album.

-The album peaked at #115 on the Billboard charts.

 Critical reception

 People called it "a record nearly bereft of the colorful melodies and joint-jolting rhythms that distinguished Childs’s first outing."
 Trouser Press wrote that "the album raises more provocative questions than Union, but it misses that album’s celebratory quality."

 Track listing

 All songs written by Toni Childs and David Ricketts except where noted.